 Benefits of Agile Software Development

 Agile Software Development is a preferred approach for many organisations because of its many advantages.
-These benefits help foster better product development, encourage team collaboration, and enhance adaptability:
+These Benefits of Agile help foster better product development, encourage team collaboration, and enhance adaptability

-3) Improved collaboration: Agile encourages constant communication among cross-functional teams, stakeholders, and customers.
-Regular interactions promote a deeper understanding of the project goals, aligning everyone on the same page and building a more cohesive and collaborative environment.
+3) Improved Collaboration: Agile encourages constant communication among cross-functional teams, stakeholders, and customers.
+Regular interactions promote a deeper understanding of the project goals, often starting with epics in Agile, aligning everyone on the same page and building a more cohesive and collaborative environment.

 Agile Software Development offers numerous benefits, but it also presents specific challenges and drawbacks that need to be considered: